raysan5/rres/README.md

  - `rresResourceChunk` contains a single chunk with user-required info and data: `rresResourceChunkInfo` + `rresResourceChunkData`
  - `rresresourceChunkInfo` contains the information about the loaded resource chunk
- - `rresResourceChunkData` contains the actual data for the resource: the requried properties and the raw data.
+ - `rresResourceChunkData` contains the actual data for the resource: the required properties and the raw data.
 It's important to note that in the case data was compressed/encrypted, it's up to the user-library (`rres-raylib.h`) to process that data; in those cases `chunk.data.raw` contains the compressed/encrypted data and `chunk.data.propCount = 0` and `chunk.data.props = NULL`; it's up to the user library to fill properties after decompression/decryption.
  - `rresResourceMulti` contains multiple `rresResourceChunks` for a processed input file

 ```c